juanyque/jsonmask_ng/docs/parsing.rst

 Parsing
 =======

-Parsing is the act of compiling the raw jsonmask string into a Python dictionary that represents the nested structure of the map.
+Parsing is the act of compiling the raw jsonmask_ng string into a Python dictionary that represents the nested structure of the map.
 Consider the following examples:

 `No nested data:`
-    >>> from jsonmask import parse_fields
+    >>> from jsonmask_ng import parse_fields
     >>> parse_fields('a,b,c')
     {
         'a': {},